CLDennien/plugin-readme/wpjobadder/readme.txt

 == Frequently Asked Questions ==

-= How do I install WP Job Adder? =

-Upload the wpjobadder.zip file you received with your license.

 = How to I customise the import? =

-All WP Job Adder settings are found in the admin menu (Settings -> WP Job Adder).
+All WP Job Adder settings are found in the admin menu `Settings -> WP Job Adder`.

 == Installation ==
-1. Upload 'wpjobadder.zip' to the 'Plugins -> Add New -> Upload Plugin' section of your dashboard.
+1. Upload 'wpjobadder.zip' to the `Plugins -> Add New -> Upload Plugin` section of your dashboard.
-2. Activate the plugin in the 'Plugins' section.
+2. Activate the plugin in the `Plugins` section.

 == Changelog ==